 Signature Research Areas

-Oregon State University has a long history of excellence in AI dating back to the early days of computer science.
+Oregon State University has a long history of excellence in Artificial Intelligence dating back to the early days of computer science.
 Comprising nearly two dozen faculty, the Artificial Intelligence and Robotics (AIR) group studies theory, algorithms, and systems for making intelligent decisions in complex and uncertain environments.

 Whether the goal is improving existing processes or creating something entirely new, materials science brings together expertise in mechanical, electrical, optical, magnetic, and chemical properties to build things smarter, safer, and stronger.
 From transparent electronics and fiber composites to superconductors and optical thin films, College of Engineering researchers are leading the development of a new generation of materials.

 Natural hazards such as wildfires, earthquakes, tsunamis, droughts, and floods are a fact of life for all of us, and climate change is increasing the potential frequency and magnitude of many of these types of events.
-Although we may not be able to do much about their occurrence, we can work to lessen their impact on the human environment and bolster the ability of natural resources to bounce back in their wake.
 Researchers at the College of Engineering are working collaboratively and globally across scientific disciplines to develop solutions that will help us achieve this type of community resilience in the face of natural hazards.

 The College of Engineering is the home of the Collaborative Robotics and Intelligent Systems Institute (CoRIS).
 Our robotics program is recognized as one of the country’s best, where more than 25 faculty and 180 top-notch graduate students conduct cutting-edge robotics research or apply robotics applications.
 Faculty labs focus on more than a dozen subspecialties, including legged locomotion, human-robot interactions, and social robots.